 The guideline at AG ¶ 25 contains seven conditions that could raise a security concern and may be disqualifying.
-Two conditions are established:
+Three conditions are established:

-(a) any substance misuse (see above definition); and

-(c) illegal possession of a controlled substance, including cultivation, processing, manufacture, purchase, sale, or distribution; or possession of drug paraphernalia.
+- (a) any substance misuse (see above definition); - (c) illegal possession of a controlled substance, including cultivation, processing, manufacture, purchase, sale, or distribution; or possession of drug paraphernalia; and - (f) any illegal drug use while granted access to classified information or holding a sensitive position.

-Appellant smoked and purchased marijuana for a period of more than four years, ending about a year prior to his hearing.
-Therefore, AG \P 25 (a), and (c) are established.
+Appellant smoked, cultivated and sold marijuana over a two and a half year period while holding a security clearance.
+Therefore, AG $\P$ 25 (a), (c), and (f) are established.

-The guideline at AG ¶ 26 contains four conditions that could mitigate security concerns.
+The guideline at AG $\P$ 26 contains four conditions that could mitigate security concerns.
 Two conditions may be applicable:

-(a) the behavior happened so long ago, was so infrequent, or happened under such circumstances that it is unlikely to recur or does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; and

-(b) the individual acknowledges his or her drug involvement and substance misuse, provides evidence of actions taken to overcome this problem, and has established a pattern of abstinence, including, but not limited to:

-(1) disassociation from drug-using associates and contacts;

-(2) changing or avoiding the environment where drugs were used; and

-(3) providing a signed statement of intent to abstain from all drug involvement and substance misuse, acknowledging that any future involvement or misuse is grounds for revocation of national security eligibility.
+- (a) the behavior happened so long ago, was so infrequent, or happened under such circumstances that it is unlikely to recur or does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; and - (b) the individual acknowledges his or her drug involvement and substance misuse, provides evidence of actions taken to overcome this problem, and has established a pattern of abstinence, including, but not limited to: - (1) disassociation from drug-using associates and contacts; - (2) changing or avoiding the environment where drugs were used; and - (3) providing a signed statement of intent to abstain from all drug involvement and substance misuse, acknowledging that any future involvement or misuse is grounds for revocation of national security eligibility.

-Although Applicant has now provided a statement of intent to abstain from the use of marijuana in the future, his knowing, illegal usage only ended about a year ago.
-It is too soon to say that usage is not of security concern.
-Drug Involvement is found against Applicant.
+Although Applicant signed an April 2021, sworn statement of intent as to future drug involvement (AppX K), his involvement, while holding a security clearance, is too recent to mitigate the Government's concerns.
+Drug involvement and substance misuse is found against Applicant.